openbmc/openbmc/poky/documentation/ref-manual/structure.rst

    You can also run generated QEMU images with a command like 'runqemu qemux86-64'

-The default output of the ``oe-init-build-env`` script is from the ``conf-notes.txt`` file, which is found in the ``meta-poky`` directory within the :term:`Source Directory`.
-If you design a custom distribution, you can include your own version of this configuration file to mention the targets defined by your distribution.
+The default output of the ``oe-init-build-env`` script is from the ``conf-summary.txt`` and ``conf-notes.txt`` files, which are found in the ``meta-poky`` directory within the :term:`Source Directory`.
+If you design a custom distribution, you can include your own versions of these configuration files where you can provide a brief summary and detailed usage notes, such as a list of the targets defined by your distribution.
 See the
 ":ref:`dev-manual/custom-template-configuration-directory:creating a custom template configuration directory`" section in the Yocto Project Development Tasks Manual for more